 6. A Container May Damage Your Lawn.

 If you must park a container on your lawn, be aware that grass dies when deprived of light.
 The longer the unit remains in place, the more likely it is that your turf will be damaged.

 7. There May Be Unexpected Fees.

-To understand your full costs, you should ask portable container companies about their storage, pickup, and delivery fees, said professional organizer Deborah Moyer of Carlsbad, CA. Read your contract carefully and make sure you’re aware of all potential charges.
+To understand your full costs, you should ask portable container companies about their storage, pickup, and delivery fees.
+Read your contract carefully and make sure you’re aware of all potential charges.

 8. You May Have to Pay for Damage to the Unit.

 If your portable storage container is damaged while parked at your home, you may be responsible for the cost of repairs.
 It may be wise to pony up for extra insurance coverage just to be on the safe side.
 Such containers could be targets for theft or vandalism the longer they remain in the same spot.

 9. Your Property Could be Sold for Debt Repayment.

 If your portable unit goes into storage during your move and you don’t pay your bill, your property could end up being auctioned off to repay your debt, just as it would at a traditional storage facility.

 Pests, such as insects, sometimes invade storage containers when they are left on the ground or street.
 This is most likely to happen when the containers are parked outside for extended periods, he said.